utikeev/monaco-editor/website/playground/monaco.d.ts.txt

     }

     /**
-     * The rename provider interface defines the contract between extensions and
+     * The linked editing range provider interface defines the contract between extensions and
-     * the live-rename feature.
+     * the linked editing feature.
      */
-    export interface OnTypeRenameProvider {
+    export interface LinkedEditingRangeProvider {
-        stopPattern?: RegExp;
         /**
-         * Provide a list of ranges that can be live-renamed together.
+         * Provide a list of ranges that can be edited together.
          */
-        provideOnTypeRenameRanges(model: editor.ITextModel, position: Position, token: CancellationToken): ProviderResult<IRange[]>;
+        provideLinkedEditingRanges(model: editor.ITextModel, position: Position, token: CancellationToken): ProviderResult<LinkedEditingRanges>;
+    }

+    /**
+     * Represents a list of ranges that can be edited together along with a word pattern to describe valid contents.
+     */
+    export interface LinkedEditingRanges {
+        /**
+         * A list of ranges that can be edited together.
+The ranges must have
+         * identical length and text content.
+The ranges cannot overlap */
+        ranges: IRange[];
+        /**
+         * An optional word pattern that describes valid contents for the given ranges.
+         * If no pattern is provided, the language configuration's word pattern will be used.
+         */
+        wordPattern?: RegExp;
     }

     /**